falconre/falcon/README.md

 # Welcome to Falcon
 Falcon is a Binary Static Analysis Framework in Rust.
-The code here is not for sharing, be that public or private.
-If you haven't been invited to this repo, the code is not for you.

-This code is made available under the terms that should you, at some point in the future, make >$1k on a bug from Falcon, you owe me dinner.

 # When will Falcon be stabilized?